Cat Marnell Is Lonely All The Time, But Still Has A Lot To Say

 Is How To Murder Your Life still being adapted into a TV series?

 “It’s going to be a limited series with Sony TriStar.
 I can tell you that it will have the showrunner Esta Spalding, who is the showrunner for the Kristen Dunst God thing [On Becoming a God in Central Florida].
-My co-writer is Jessica Caldwell, who has written for Billions.
+My co-writer is Jessica Caldwell, who has worked on Billions.
 I love them.
 I am very excited.
 I am involved, not because I want to make it accurate about me, but because I want to want it awesome.
 I want to elevate it.
 We are creating a fictional world, but I want to come at it from a place of humor and energy — some crackling different stuff.
 I’m not a big TV person.
 I don’t watch any TV.
 I don’t have the patience for it because I find it all to be quite hackneyed and cliché.
 The second something is played out I’m like, No, I can’t watch this.
 I have cities to walk around in!”

 A piece about your finances went viral earlier this year.
 Do you feel like you’re in a better place financially now?